Skip to Content Skip to Footer

 Licensing Guidelines

 Licensing agreements define who is authorized to use library resources.
 Terms may also define how many users may access a resource at any given time.
-When negotiating license agreements, the Library keeps the interests of the user in mind and refrains from purchasing products where use restrictions would seriously impede research or be impossible to enforce.
+When negotiating license agreements, the library keeps the interests of the user in mind and refrains from purchasing products where use restrictions would seriously impede research or be impossible to enforce.
 The library defines users as full and part-time students, faculty, staff, and affiliated researchers such as retirees.
 Access based upon geographic locations is not desirable and to be avoided when possible.
 License agreements should also contain archival provisions which guarantee access to material to which the library has purchased.

 The Head of the Electronic Resources and Services Department coordinates the review of license agreements and submits the countersigned license agreement as part of the ordering process.